C2 Proficiency: Scoring pre-January 2015

 Pre-2015, the Statement of Results had a Candidate Profile, which showed the candidate's performance on each of the individual papers against the following scale: exceptional, good, borderline and weak.

 Pre-2015, candidates who achieved a score of 45 or more (out of 100) received a certificate.

 Timing and results

 Candidates take the Reading and Use of English, Writing, and Listening papers on the same day.
 The Speaking paper is often taken a few days before or after the other papers, or on the same day.

 Successful candidates (those scoring above 180) receive two documents: a Statement of Results and a certificate.
-Universities, employers and other organisations may require either or both of these documents as proof of English language skills.
+Universities, employers and other organizations may require either or both of these documents as proof of English language skills.